mdelsole/Haskell-Guide/README.md

 The best way to learn is to build something.
 For the second half of this tutorial, we're going to build an actual large-scale program in Haskell.

-There's an old language called "Forth" that no one has ever really used.
+There's an old language called "Forth" that no one really uses.
 We will be building a miniature version of it in Haskell.
 That's right, we'll be making our own programming language!
 Why?
 It will force us to cover most fundamental aspects of Haskell.
 That, and I couldn't think of anything better to do.

-Let's go!
+I'll include the source code for this up top in the files, in case you want to see the full extent of it.
+That being said, let's go!

 ## Setting up